 Good grip is essential for any pole dance training or performance, but with the most widely used grip aid brand in the pole industry, Dry Hands, announcing they’re having supply issues well… how are we gonna stick to that pole?
 This post rounds up pole dance grips that aren’t Dry Hands to save your sweaty hands from slipping.

-This post is no shade to Dry Hands, who remain leaders in grip aid for the pole industry and one of my personal favourite grips to use.
-Sadly, Dry Hands have recently announced that since the pandemic started, shipment of Dry Hands (in Australia but also to the United Kingdom) has slowed down or stopped.
+In 2021, Dry Hands announced that since the pandemic started, shipment of their product (in Australia but also to the United Kingdom) has slowed down or stopped.
 We’ve all seen Dry Hands going for £70 a bottle (or more) on Amazon, and the brand – or counterfeit, dangerous replicas of the brand, as you can see in the post below – has basically become liquid gold for pole dancers.

 No Sweat dry grip